Antoninj/stib-alexa-skill/README.md

 ------------------------------------------------------------------------
 ## Overview

-The brussels public transports company, also known as the STIB-MVIB, has created a [platform](https://opendata.stib-mivb.be/store/) to make some of its data including timetables, stop names, locations of the stops, line routes and real-time network information publicly available.
+The brussels public transports company, also known as the STIB-MIVB, has created a [platform](https://opendata.stib-mivb.be/store/) to make some of its data including timetables, stop names, locations of the stops, line routes and real-time network information publicly available.

-This Alexa skill uses the platform to allow users to ask real-time information regarding their usual trips on the STIB-MVIB network.
+This Alexa skill uses the platform to allow users to ask real-time information regarding their usual trips on the STIB-MIVB network.
 The skill currently allows users to configure their favorite trip (favorite STIB-MIVB line and stop name) and ask for buses, metro and trams arrival times based on their favorite trip.
 Additional features will be added in the future.

 ## Usage